-The capture of Kaifeng led to the formation of the short-lived Northern Jin dynasty by the Khitan people.
+The capture of Kaifeng led to the formation of the short-lived Northern Jin dynasty by the Khitan people from the north-east.
 As the Song dynasty made up of Han Chinese continued in the south it is not normally listed as a Chinese dynasty.
 While the Mongols were building their unstoppable force that grew out of Mongolia to the north, the Jin served as a buffer zone protecting the Song Empire to the south.
-Their Imperial capital was built at Zhongdu (now Beijing) (the first dynasty to do so), and they took to traditional Chinese ways honoring Confucius just as much as in Southern China.
+Their Imperial capital was built at Zhongdu (now Beijing– the first dynasty to do so), and they took to traditional Chinese ways honoring Confucius just as much as in Southern China.
 To foreign embassies there was little to distinguish the two Chinese Imperial courts at Zhongdu and Hangzhou.
 The Jin dynasty ended in an echo of the events that formed it.
 The Mongols allied themselves with the Song against the Jin in 1234.
 When the alliance triumphed and captured Kaifeng from the Jin it was the Mongols who turned on their former Song allies and eventually beat them.
 The Mongols under Genghis Khan took advantage of internal rebellions to establish a new unified empire that went onto eventually conquer much of the known world and the whole of China - the Yuan dynasty.

 The Western Xia kingdom 西夏 xī xià was founded by a tribe of Tangut people who retained strong links to the Tibetans and Mongolians.
 It was established in Ningxia 1038-1227 ruling over many Han Chinese settlers and controlling the strategic Silk Road.
 The Tangut tribe, called Dangxiang 党项 in China, had formed one of the small northern states in the Five Dynasties period and then grew to control parts of Gansu and Shaanxi.

 The kingdom retained a Tibetan script based on the Chinese model and used Confucian guided administration and education.
 Buddhism was the main religion.
 They had an effective army with well trained cavalry enabling them to resist conquest from the neighboring Song Chinese.
-Their stranglehold over the Silk route trade forced the Song look to the southern sea ports for new trade routes.
+Their stranglehold over the Silk route trade forced the Song to look to the southern sea ports for new trade routes.
 In 984 the Western Xia mounted an expansionist campaign and formed an alliance with the Liao kingdom against the Song.

-Copyright © Chinasage 2012 to 2016
+Copyright © Chinasage 2012 to 2019